A Parent's Survival Guide to Having a Kid in a Full Leg Cast

 • A plan for pain management

-• Wipes and disposable clothes (since hand washing and baths are more burdensome)
+• Wipes and disposable cloths (since hand washing and baths are more burdensome)

 2. Supplies for Survival and Sanity